 Your cellular service may offer call waiting.
-While a call is in progress, two beeps indicate another incoming call.
+While a call is in progress one beep indicates an incoming call.
 When call waiting is enabled, you may put the active call on hold while you answer the other incoming call.
-Check with your cellular service provider for information about this function
+Check with your cellular service provider for information about this function.

-- 1. Press send to receive a waiting call. - 2.
-Press send again to switch between calls.
+- 1. Press to receive a waiting - 2.
+Press TALK again to switch between calls.